Jarren Duran Player Props: Red Sox vs. Reds

 Jarren Duran At The Plate

-- Duran has 14 doubles, three home runs and nine walks while batting .293.
+- Duran has 15 doubles, three home runs and nine walks while hitting .292.

-- Duran has picked up a hit in 64.9% of his 37 games this season, with multiple hits in 32.4% of them.
+- In 65.8% of his 38 games this season, Duran has picked up at least one hit.
+He's also had 12 multi-hit games.

-- He has homered in 8.1% of his games this year, and 2.1% of his trips to the plate.
+- He has gone deep in three games this season (7.9%), homering in 2% of his plate appearances.

-- Duran has had at least one RBI in 35.1% of his games this season (13 of 37), with more than one RBI four times (10.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Duran has an RBI in 14 of 38 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 11 games this year, with multiple runs four times.
+- In 11 of 38 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.